Loading...

 Data residency controls let you manage where your data is processed and stored.
 Two independent settings govern this:

 • Inference geo: Controls where model inference runs, on a per-request basis.
-Set via the inference_geo API parameter or as a workspace default.
+Set through the inference_geo API parameter or as a workspace default.

-• Workspace geo: Controls where data is stored at rest and where endpoint processing (image transcoding, code execution, etc.) happens.
-Configured at the workspace level in the Console.
+• Workspace geo: Controls where data is stored at rest and where endpoint processing (such as image transcoding and code execution) happens.
+Configured at the workspace level in the Claude Console.

 Inference geo